How to Protect your equipment from lightning

 You can install some protective measures in case you are not home when an electrical storm arrives.

 Buy a phone line surge protector*, which looks like a mains adapter.
 It must be plugged into the nearest mains power socket (for earthing).
 Connect a lead from the telephone socket to the surge protector.
 Connect a lead from the surge protector to your Wi-Fi router/modem.
-Connect your phone to the router/modem.
+Connect your landline (static) phone to the router/modem.

 *Note: this type of surge protector, and also the type which is integral with a mains power socket strip, uses devices called "Voltage Dependent Resistors" (VDRs).
 These are designed to go short-circuit in the event of a surge.
 In the event of a minor surge they might not go short-circuit but they could be degraded, thus offering little or no protection thereafter.
 For this reason, if you know that there has been a surge associated with a lightning storm, you should replace the unit.
-(Alternatively, VDRs alone can be replaced if you are handy with a soldering iron.)
+(Alternatively, VDRs alone can be replaced if you are handy with a screwdriver and soldering iron.)

 (A well designed surge protector should not affect your broadband speed, provided that it is no more than 8 Mbps.
 If your speed is higher, then a surge protector will probably have a significant slowing effect.)